+Home Museum Wanted Specs Previous Next

 A close-up View of some of the Hybrid Circuit Modules

 There were a variety of module type used for different logic functions.
 In total, the ICC-400W and ICC-500W used roughly 500 of these hybrid devices, along with a small number of discrete components, mainly capacitors, for the logic of the calculators.
-Sony considered these devices to be integrated circuits, and made this claim in their advertising for the calcultors, but by strict definition, these are hybrid devices, not integrated circuits.
+Sony considered these devices to be integrated circuits, and made this claim in their advertising for the calculators, but by strict definition, these are hybrid devices, not integrated circuits.
 Devices like Sony's hybrid modules were relatively common in small, low-cost computers made in the mid to late 1960's, as they provided higher circuit density than using discrete components, and made circuit board layout less complex.
 The downside to Sony's use of these hybrid modules is that they are virtually impossible to repair if something fails within a module, and it is also difficult to know what is inside of each module type to allow replacement of a failed module with a replacement made from discrete components.
 The use of these devices also makes it tough to know what function each module performs, making troubleshooting quite difficult.
 Sony's choice to use these proprietary devices makes it very hard to repair Sony's first generation calculators today, unless one has spare calculators to use for parts, which means sacrificing one artifact to repair another.

 The Circuit Board Cage (note delay line in metal enclosure at bottom of chassis)

-The SOBAX ICC-500W is a 14-digit, four function electronic calculator with memory.
-It uses Nixie tube display technology, with each Nixie tube containing the digits zero through nine and a decimal point at the right lower corner of each digit.
-The machine uses an magnetostrictive delay line, housed in the bottom of the chassis (inside a metal enclosure) to store the working registers of the calculator.
-Five full fourteen digit registers are stored within the calculator's delay line.
-Two are used as the working registers of the calculator, one register serves as a temporary register used during multiplication and division operations, one register for the memory register, and another for the summation register.
-In total, the delay line contains a total of 280 bits of storage.
-It operates in fixed decimal point mode, with a long slide switch that extends below the width of the display panel.
+The ICC-500W operates in fixed decimal point mode, with a long slide switch that extends below the width of the display panel.
 The slide switch can be set to any desired decimal point position, and the calculator will take care of assuring that it will be located at that position.
 This allows a setting from zero to thirteen digits behind the decimal point.
 The machine has a memory register which is operated by the [M IN] key (somewhat of a misnomer, as the key actually adds the content of display to the memory register).
 The [M OUT] key recalls the content of the memory register to the display.
 The [M C] key clears the memory register (without affecting the display).
 The memory register is stored in the delay line along with the rest of the operating registers of the machine, meaning that the content of the memory register is lost when power is removed.

-A closer view of the Sony SOBAX Keyboard and Display
+A closer view of the Sony SOBAX keyboard and display

 The display panel has two annunciators at the left end of the display, which are illuminated by neon tube indicators behind small jewels.
-An overflow condition lights up an annunciator clearly stating "OVER FLOW", and locks out the keyboard to all but a press of the [CLEAR] key.
+An overflow condition lights up an annunciator clearly stating "OVER FLOW", and logically locks out the keyboard to all but a press of the [CLEAR] key.
 A negative sign indicator lights to indicate when the number in the display is negative.
 The calculator doesn't know how to deal with division by zero.
 Doing so will cause the machine to go into a spin, which results in every digit in each of the Nixie tubes being lit at once -- the machine is looping forever trying to calculate the impossible.
 A press of the [CLEAR] key halts this behavior, returning the machine to normal.

 A slide switch on the keyboard panel selects the rounding mode of the machine, with the rounding function again showing Sony's independence of thought with regard to how rounding should work.
 The rounding function occurs on the 3rd digit from the right end of the display...no matter where the decimal point is positioned.
 If this digit is 5 or greater, the next significant digit is incremented, and the remaining two right-most digits cleared.
 If the digit is 4 or less, the rightmost three digits of the display are cleared.